DogmaHavanesePups

 Our Sasha in Full Coat

 As a hobby breeder, I only have a litter every now and then.
-The stud dog is carefully chosen to compliment our dame’s pedigree and pass on the best health and temperament profile.
+The stud dog is carefully chosen to compliment our dam’s pedigree and pass on the best health and temperament profile.

 One litter at a time!
-All of our efforts go into that litter.
-Each puppy receives personalized care and early training.
+All our efforts go into that litter.
+Each puppy receives personalized socialization and early training.
+This neonate care sets a puppy up for success with their new owners.

-PUPPY CULTURE is what I use with newborns; which is a program developed for neonates that accomplishes socialization and guides breeders through developmental markers.
+PUPPY CULTURE is what I use with newborns.
+This a program developed for neonates that accomplishes socialization and guides breeders through developmental markers.
 My aim is to offer puppy buyers the best chance of succeeding with their new puppy by working daily on targeted protocols from the moment they are born until the puppies go to their new homes.

 I highly recommend all of the Puppy Culture videos/streams and especially